jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ![Technological Tree of Life](/assets/speciation-elephants.png) _We live on the technological tree of Life.
 We live on the same evolutionary tree as biology, but we only operate technology._

-Once home televisions and the internet allowed lots of information to flow, it became possible to do what evolution does; review the species, evaluate their strengths and weaknesses, and pick and choose the best based on the requirements of a given fight.
+Once home televisions and the internet allowed lots of information to flow, it became possible to do what evolution does; review the species, evaluate their strengths and weaknesses, and pick the best based on the requirements of a given fight.

 But, while natural selection in biological Life is automatic, it is not for technological Life.
 For fighters to mix and match the best martial arts techniques required seeing through the stories that connected them to each self-defense discipline.
 And seeing through stories isn't our best feature.

 Why?

-Because by seeing through a story that connects us to a tool, we're doing what Cinderella did and evaluating our place in the power structure we live in.
-When Cinderella challenged for a better seat in the orchastra, the competition wasn't open nor fair.
-Instead she met a host of fake reasons why evolution shouldn't happen.
+Because by seeing through a story that connects us to a tool, we're doing what Cinderella did and confronting a power structure, which responded with a self-serving, anti-evolution, story.

 _"Cinderella, the ball isn't for you."_
 _"Cinderella, clean up, that is your job, because you're the stepdaughter."_